Parbelaez/ci_fsd_pp4_the_wc/README.md

 |              | Slug (unique) | SlugField        |
 |              | Status        | Integer          |

-The following GENRES are available:
+The following GENRES are available, and, as mentioned above are part of another model called Genre:

 - Action and Adventure
 - Comedy